katherineathomas/katherineathomas.github.io/_pages/about.md

 Welcome!
 I am a PhD Candidate in Sociology at NYU on the 2026–27 academic job market. yada yada yada...

+My CV is available [here](https://katherineathomas.github.io/files/CV.pdf)/

+I also go by Kate.
 You can contact me at katethomas@nyu.edu.